HeySkidee/practice/README.md

 ## Bas kar bhai, padhle.
-Job lele uske baad dekhna passion, desires.
+Job lele uske baad dekhna sochna passion, desires.
 [Just do what you do, don't need to complicate it](https://www.youtube.com/watch?v=oQhehGki5-Q)

 Do the real boss shit. no lame ass teenage shit